Skip to main content

 A Shield for Trustees Who Communicate

 Managing a trust involves judgment calls.
 How to allocate receipts.
 Whether to reimburse principal from income.
 How to handle tax adjustments.
-This statute gives trustees a way to make those calls with legal protection: notify the beneficiaries of the proposed action, wait for the objection period to pass, and proceed with confidence if no one objects.
+Under arizona law and the arizona revised statutes, this statute gives trustees a way to make those calls with legal protection.
+The trustee notifies beneficiaries, waits for the objection period to pass, and proceeds with confidence if no one objects.

 A trustee is not liable to a beneficiary for an action regarding a matter governed by this article if the trustee does not receive a written objection to the proposed action from the beneficiary within the applicable time period and the other requirements of this article are satisfied.